SPEECHCOG/CDI_lextest/README.md

 4) Results will be written in `output.txt`

+By default, audio files are located in `CDI_synth/`

 #### Running from MATLAB desktop

 You can run the code as a normal MATLAB script by calling CDI_lextest.m directly (the same syntax as above).

+#### Baseline

+In order to replicate baselines with log-Mel features, run:

+`sh CDI_lextest.sh 'CDI_synth/' 'demodata/CDI_embs_uttlevel/'``

+or

+`sh CDI_lextest.sh 'CDI_synth/' 'demodata/CDI_embs_frame/' 'full' 1`

+which should produce 17.10% and 47.08%, respectively.